estan/mjc/README.md

 Building
 --------

 Type `ant` in the top-level directory.
-This will build the compiler and unit tests, and produce `mjc.jar`.
+This will build the compiler, run the unit tests, and produce `mjc.jar`.
 See `ant -projecthelp` for the different available targets.
 Here's a hopefully up to date list:

     Main targets:
      clean    Delete all generated files